Header image

 Biography

-I am a relatively new consultant pharmacist based in North East Victoria with experience across hospital and community pharmacy settings.
-Most days you will find me at Northeast Health Wangaratta where my roles are both as a rotational pharmacist and medication safety pharmacist.
-I also work independently delivering HMRs and RMMRs in the North East VIC region.
-I am passionate about advancing pharmacy practice, improving medication safety, and supporting collaborative, patient-centred care, with a strong focus on the unique needs and opportunities within regional and rural practice settings.
+Sarah is a relatively new consultant pharmacist based in North East Victoria, bringing experience across both hospital and community pharmacy settings.
+She primarily works at Northeast Health Wangaratta, where she undertakes dual roles as a rotational pharmacist and a medication safety pharmacist.
+In addition, she delivers Home Medicines Reviews (HMRs) and Residential Medication Management Reviews (RMMRs) independently across the North East Victoria region.
+Sarah is passionate about advancing pharmacy practice, improving medication safety, and supporting collaborative, patient‑centred care, with a strong focus on the unique needs and opportunities within regional and rural settings.

 Linda Ha

-Establishing Multidisciplinary Case Conferences in Residential Aged Care
+Pharmacist-led Multidisciplinary Case Conferencing: Building Multidisciplinary Momentum in Residential Aged Care

 Biography

-I am an aged care pharmacist working across two residential aged care facilities, as part of a two-pharmacist team supporting four facilities and approximately 285 residents.
-My practice focuses on medicines optimisation and embedding pharmacist expertise within multidisciplinary care teams.
-I have a particular interest in collaborative models of care and am passionate about ensuring residents and families are empowered in medication decision-making.
+Linda is an aged care pharmacist working across two residential aged care facilities, as part of a two‑pharmacist team supporting four facilities and approximately 285 residents.
+Her practice focuses on medicines optimisation and embedding pharmacist expertise within multidisciplinary care teams.
+She has a particular interest in collaborative models of care and is passionate about ensuring residents and families are empowered in medication decision‑making.

 Bente Hart